asmodeus812/elearning/cracking-coding-interview/7-trees-and-graphs.md

         // go through all the edges, and create and link the node instances for (Edge edge : edges) {
             if (edge.from != null && !cache.containsKey(edge.from)) {
-                // construct the node instance for the from edge cache.put(edge.from, constructor.apply(edge.from));
+                // construct the node instance for the `from` edge cache.put(edge.from, constructor.apply(edge.from));
             }

             if (edge.to != null && !cache.containsKey(edge.to)) {
-                // construct the node instance for the to edge cache.put(edge.to, constructor.apply(edge.to));
+                // construct the node instance for the `to` edge cache.put(edge.to, constructor.apply(edge.to));
             }

-            // extract the node from, from the cache Node current = cache.get(edge.from);
+            // extract the node `from`, from the cache, `from` link is mandatory
+            // and will always be present, since it represents the source node,
+            // while `to` is optional since an outgoing connection might or
+            // might not be present.
+            Node current = cache.get(edge.from);

             if (edge.to != null) {
                 // when the edge connection to is valid, we link it to the
                 // instance / reference of the node which represents the edge.to Node child = cache.get(edge.to);

                 // add the child node to the current edge.from children list,
                 // this represents the forward, outbound connections of edge.from current.children.add(child);

                 // make sure to increment the incoming edges for the child, as
                 // we have added a new incoming edge child.incoming++;